 Whether you are travelling with friends or by yourself, they are also a great way to meet fellow supporters, with fan zones often promoting social activity more so than pubs near Wembley Stadium.

-All attendees will need a valid match ticket to be granted entry.
+Anyone looking to attend this fan zone will need a valid match ticket to enter.

 Boxpark Wembley

-You will need a valid matchday ticket and will need to purchase a general admission ticket for the venue, which is currently priced at £11.82.
+Boxpark Wembley is often open for supporters before a match at Wembley.
+You will need a valid matchday ticket to enter and will need to purchase a general admission ticket for the venue, which is priced at £11.52.

 What are the rules for the Wembley fan zones?